-You and me, dear friends of different faiths and races and sexual and gender identities, over the years we have stood together through each of these attacks and we said in one voice, "We will overcome them!"
+You and me, dear friends of different faiths and races and sexual and gender identifies, over the years we have stood together through each of these attacks and we said in one voice, "We will overcome them!"

 This is not the first attack in a place of worship.
-In fact, on Friday an attempt was made to enter a black church in Kentucky; when that failed the killer went after two African-Americans in a nearby convenience store and murdered them instead.
-And last week we read of repeated bomb threats to our nation's Democratic leaders.
+In fact, on Friday, Oct.
+26, an attempt was made to enter a black church in Kentucky.

+When that failed, the killer went after two African-Americans in a nearby convenience store and murdered them instead.

+And last week we read of repeated bomb threats to our nation's democratic leaders and media.

 A week of violence.
 Violence begetting violence.

-Holocaust survivor and Nobel Peace Prize winner Elie Weisel, referring to the biblical story of the destruction of Sodom as a consequence of the inhabitants' evilness, wrote:
+In "Words from a Witness," Holocaust survivor and Nobel Peace Prize recipient Elie Weisel, referring to the biblical story of the destruction of Sodom as a consequence of the inhabitants' evilness, wrote: